-Upon completion of the program, students will be eligible to sit for the Mammography Certification Exam given by the American Registry of Radiologic Technologists.
+Upon completion of the program, students will have met the Didactic and Clinical Competency requirements for the Mammography Certification Exam given by the American Registry of Radiologic Technologists (ARRT).
 However, the American Registry of Radiologic Technologists has a policy of not allowing persons who are convicted of a felony or gross misdemeanor to take the National Certifying Examination.
 Because of this policy, there may be an inability of the person with the conviction to work in the profession.
 The Mammography Certificate Program meets Georgia TCSG standards.